-Note on Japanese vs. Foreign lottery: This is not official, but I have taken into account personal experiences and from every single person I could find out the results from and it is clear to me that the foreign lottery is inherently worse than the Japanese one.
+Note on Japanese vs. Foreign lottery: This is not official, but I have taken into account personal experiences and accounts from hundreds of other fans and it’s pretty clear that the foreign lottery is inherently worse than the Japanese one.

-1. The winning rate for the Japanese lottery is better for any ticket type.
-I have seen that foreigners tend to win around 50% of the time, while for Japanese it is 90%.
+1. The winning rate for the Japanese lottery is far better for any ticket type.

-2. Specifically for SUPER mosh pit tickets, since they came out in 2018, I can name with one hand the amount of foreigners I know that won.
-I saw that it was 1 per show in 2018, but in 2019 I know not a single person that has won one.
+2. Specifically for SUPER Mosh’s pit tickets, in 2018 (they year they started being sold) I could find 1 foreign fan per show that won it; but in 2019 and 2020 I don’t know a single person that has won one using the foreigner lottery, but I do know some foreigns that won using the Japanese lottery.
 Meanwhile I’d say half of the Japanese people I know have won them for every show, let alone for 1 show.
-As I write this, I have entered the Japanese lottery once for myself, and that single time… I won SUPER mosh pit tickets.
+As I write this, I have entered the Japanese lottery once for myself, and that single time… I won a SUPER Mosh pit ticket.

 3. Even if you win tickets, foreigner lottery tickets always have had very high entry numbers, so they always enter last.
 This does not mean they will be at the back (sometimes they get sent to blocks closer to the stage).
 But, in comparison to Japanese fans, it’s very very low odds.
 Foreigners generally get sent to the back.

 2. General Lottery

 - These are generally done after all THE ONE lotteries end.